 - Spectrum Scale’s cloud tiering is designed for cold archive data, but it is not capable of tiering a file bigger than 5TB to the cloud, resulting in a scenario where large files must be maintained on higher cost on-premises storage.

 - Now suppose you need to change just a small portion of a file tiered to the cloud, Spectrum Scale must recall the entire file to update just a small block range vs only recalling the portion that needs to be updated.
 This will result in the cloud tiering layer being both a performance bottleneck, a costly file egress cost due to the entire file being recalled.
 This is especially impactful for data that has been encrypted because the data must be decrypted prior to transfer, creating added latency and a potential security gap.

 - Coming up on a deadline and need more resources to finish processing your AI workload?
 Wouldn’t it be great if you could create an environment in the cloud to get the job done on time.
 In order to accomplish this, complicated export/import between an on-premise Spectrum Scale cluster and Cloud Spectrum Scale cluster is required.
 As we highlighted earlier, there are several flavors of Spectrum Scale, each with different capabilities and limitations, so caveat emptor.

 Spectrum Scale was designed in 1998 to optimize hard disk I/O, primarily for use cases that needed lots of bandwidth.
 However, today’s applications require a modern file system unencumbered by legacy design constraints that are based on 60-year old hard disk technology.
 There have been many advancements in virtualization techniques, solid-state disk technology, and hashing algorithms that were not available when this file system was designed.

-WekaIO Matrix is a cloud native file system that seamlessly integrates on-premises and public cloud deployments to support elastic compute in the cloud.
+WekaIO Matrix is a cloud native parallel file system that seamlessly integrates on-premises and public cloud deployments to support elastic compute in the cloud.